-It is expected that the clearing and grubbing (removal of tree stumps and roots) would generally commence in the north-east of the airport site and proceed to the south-west.
+Consistent with the indicative construction schedule, it is expected that the clearing and grubbing (removal of tree stumps and roots) would generally commence in the north-east of the airport site and proceed to the south-west.
 This would encourage fauna to move towards the south of the airport site and towards Badgerys Creek.
-The clearing would be undertaken before the construction of the majority of the southern perimeter fence, to allow fauna to relocate off site.
+If a fence is in place around the construction impact zone at the time the clearing occurs, provision will be made to allow fauna to relocate out of that area.